This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Coober Pedy is an Aboriginal word for White Mans Burrows.
 Half the town lives in Dugouts, inexpensive underground homes that have all modern amenities and consistently maintain a temperature of 25 degrees year-round.

 We wanted the best place to experience this and after going back and forth between reviews, we settled on The Underground Motel.

 It was cool, literally.
-The girls thought it was amazing to be sleeping underground, especially their little nook of coloured sandstone walls there bed fit in.
+The girls thought it was amazing to be sleeping underground, especially their little nook of coloured sandstone walls their bed fit in.
 It became their Princess Bed and the stage of a brilliant princess fairy rescue play.

-We grabbed a take away pizza from John’s Pizza bar and ate it in our room.
+We grabbed a takeaway pizza from John’s Pizza Bar and ate it in our room.

 For a different side of Australia, Coober Pedy needs to be visited.